tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 ### <a name="generating_EarlyBinding"></a> Generating IFC early binding libraries

-*NOTE:* If you are using OpenInfraPlatform only with point clouds, you can skip these steps.
+*NOTE:* If you are using Open Infra Platform only with point clouds, you can skip these steps.

 1. Find the folder *ExpressBindingGenerator*.
 Build project **OpenInfraPlatform.ExpressBindingGenerator**.